 Hartland Statues Variations and Oddities

 The"Bat Boy" figure, as it is known today, was originally called "Little Leaguer."
 However, a complaint regarding trademark infringement by the Little League Baseball Association of America forced the company to destroy what is estimated to be 40,000 of the original figures.
 This left 10,000 in the market, twice that of any other single figure.
 So despite suffering from this destruction, these five-inch figures are still much easier to find than others from the era.

 As is the case with vintage trading cards from the same era, the original Hartland statues have several different variations.

-- The four-inch "Minor Leaguer" figure can be found in five different versions: full-color as intended, gold that were sold as trophy tops, black bases and white bases, sold as cake toppers and some that were never painted at all and are all white.
+- The four-inch "Minor Leaguer" figure can be found in five different versions: full-color as intended, gold that was sold as trophy tops, black bases and white bases, sold as cake toppers, and some that were never painted at all and are all white.